Building wealth is the process of accumulating, keeping and growing your assets. Assets can include your cold hard cash, but they are more than that.

 How to Build Wealth

 Building substantial wealth is not easy.
 It takes time, dedication and patience.
-But it is possible to amass significant wealth if you apply some grit and determination.
+But it is possible to amass significant wealth if you apply some grit and determination and stick to these basic keys to building wealth.

 In order to build wealth, you need to tackle all three of the following: income, debt and investing.
 Otherwise, it will be nearly impossible to do.

-Let’s go through each one of these components:
+Let’s go through each one of these components of how to build wealth:

 Increasing your income is the starting point for building wealth.
 This, of course, starts with having a full-time occupation.